Red350/Battleship/README.md

 This is a single-player implementation of the classic game, Battleship.

 ## Controls
-The game is entirely mouse controlled.
+The game is mostly mouse controlled.

 When placing ships:
  Left click: Select/place ship